ryan-neil/react-resources/README.md

 class Child extends Component {
   constructor(props) {
     super(props);
-    // bind this to handleRemove function
+    // bind 'this' to 'handleRemove'
     this.handleRemove = this.handleRemove.bind(this);
   }

   // we call our parent function from inside this function and pass it the value prop from the parent handleRemove() {
     this.props.remove(this.props.value)